lucianonooijen/Personal-Website/content/expertise.md

 +++
 In the past ten years of programming, I have dealt with an enormous amount of programming languages and frameworks, from C to Ruby on Rails and from Java 6 to Python Django.
 As a result, I have figured out which languages and frameworks suit me best, and how I can achieve the best results to best meet the needs of the end user.

 In recent years I have specialised in a few stacks, as can be read below.
-Although of course I have my preferences, I will always choose _the best tool for the job_, regardless of my preference.
+Although of course I have my preferences, I will always choose _the best tool for the job_, regardless of my perfonal preference.

-Unless the project requires otherwise, I program according to Bytecode's Coding Standards.
-The Coding Standards can be found [here](https://github.com/BytecodeBV/Coding-Standards).

-Since about a year, I fill the role of Technical Lead at Bytecode.
-This means that I only spend a small part of my time writing code myself, because I am more involved with software architecture, the design of the code at a higher level, performing code reviews and guiding the developers at Bytecode.
-Of course, there are still plenty of times when I do write code myself.
+I have worked both as a hands-on software engineer and as a technical lead, with responsibilities that go beyond just software development (software architecture, training developers with new technologies, determining the feature road map).

 ## Working method

-*Technologies I use to deliver elegant, efficient, readable, understandable and maintainable code that adds value to a company and/or product.*
+*Methods I employ to deliver elegant, efficient, readable, understandable and maintainable code that adds value to a company and/or product.*

 * "Always choose the best tool for the job"
 * Cloud and application structure using [The Twelve-Factor App](https://12factor.net/)